 - Clinical Trials and Research

 The Neuro-oncology Program within the Cancer and Blood Disease Institute at Children’s Hospital Los Angeles is a unique hospital-wide program that consists of collaboration with multiple departments, including Neuropathology, Neuroradiology, Neurosurgery, Endocrinology, Neurology, Rehabilitation Medicine, Radiation Oncology, and the Center for Personalized Medicine.

 The Radiation Oncology Program at CHLA is an internationally recognized leader in pediatric radiation oncology and one of only two radiation oncology programs in the nation focused exclusively on children.
 The Department of Radiology at CHLA includes four board certified neuroradiologists.
 There are 6 imaging PhDs in the department, 2 of whom are dedicated to brain tumor research.

 The Neuropathology Program at CHLA includes three distinguished pediatric neuropathologists.
 Within the Department of Pathology and Laboratory Medicine also resides the Center for Personalized Medicine, whose mission is to discover the human genome’s potential to guide preventive medicine, targeted therapies and personalized health care for the benefit of generations to come.

 The Long-Term Information, Follow-Up and Evaluation (LIFE) Cancer Survivorship & Transition Service provides services that help empower cancer survivors to embrace their future as healthy and fulfilled individuals.
-The service, started nearly 20 years ago, is a key part of the Children’s Center for Cancer and Blood Diseases.
+The service, started nearly 20 years ago, is a key part of the Cancer and Blood Disease Institute.

 In addition to being a member of the Children’s Oncology Group (COG), the Neuro-oncology Program is also a member of multiple national and international consortia involved in conducting innovative early phase clinical trials for children with poor prognosis central nervous system tumors.